huskxw/api-discord/README.md

 - Avatar
 - Banner
 - Flags
-- Datas de criação
-- Histórico de usernames
-- Histórico de display names
+- Creation dates
+- Username history
+- Display name history
-- Avatar Decoration
+- Avatar Decorations

 ---

 ## Presence

-A API identifica automaticamente o estado atual do usuário.
+The API automatically detects the user’s current presence state.

 - Online
 - Idle
 - DND
 - Offline

-Também retorna:

-- Status atual
-- Nome do status
+It also returns:

-- Cor do status
+- Current status
+- Status name
+- Status color
 - Activities
 - Rich Presence

 ---

-##  Status de conexão
+## Connection Status

-A API também identifica **onde o usuário está conectado ao Discord**, separadamente do sistema de voz.

-O status de conexão informa se o usuário está utilizando:
+The API also detects **where the user is connected to Discord**, separately from voice state.

+It can report activity on:

 - Discord Web
 - Discord Desktop
 - Discord Mobile
 - Discord Embedded
 - Discord VR

-Essas informações permitem identificar em quais plataformas o usuário está ativo no momento.

-O sistema trabalha com estados independentes para cada plataforma, permitindo que o JSON informe mais de uma conexão simultaneamente.

-Os campos retornados são:
+These fields show which platforms the user is active on right now.
+Each platform is tracked independently, so the JSON can report more than one active connection at the same time.

+Returned fields:

 - `active_on_discord_web`
 - `active_on_discord_desktop`